sttts/ti-longjohn/README.md

 ### Patching async.js

-The queue mechanism in async.js breaks the backtrace chain that ti-longjohn tries to build and which it prints on error.
+The queue mechanism in async.js breaks the stack trace chain that ti-longjohn tries to build and which it prints on error.

-There is special support to patch the async.js queue in such a way that proper long backtraces are created:
+There is special support to patch the async.js queue in such a way that proper long stack traces are created:

 ```javascript
 var longjohn = require('ti-longjohn')(global);